markmahoney/inlretro-backup/README.md

 NES/Famicom cartridge support is tethered to the mapper sets supported by the INLretro, though that list is pretty substantial at this point.
 However, you won't have much luck backing up weirdo games yet.

-As of January 27, 2019, you may also need to manually update the INLretro's firmware to a nightly verison to support cartidge types beyond NES/Famicom.
-If you have the 2.3 firmware installed, you can uncomment the line `fwupdate.update_firmware("../firmware/build_stm6/inlretro_stm.bin", 0x6DC, false) --nightly build` in the [host inlretro.lua file](vendor/inlretro/host/scripts/inlretro.lua), then run `inlretro` from the `vendor/inlretro/host/scripts` directory.
-I believe future updates to the host software will begin auto-updating firmware versions, at which point this suggestion will be obsolete.
+As of August 2019, you may also need to manually update the INLretro's firmware to a newer verison to support cartidge types beyond NES/Famicom.
+If you have the 2.3 firmware installed, you can run `inlretro -s scripts\inlretro_inl6fwupdate.lua` from the [host directory](vendor/inlretro/host) for a hassle-free update experience.
+[See commit message for this update](https://gitlab.com/InfiniteNesLives/INL-retro-progdump/commit/cc4aa6c67cebd5a2845965339881777ed5b474b7) for more info.

 If you _don't_ have the 2.3 firmware installed, you'll have to follow directions in the [INLretro README](vendor/inlretro/README) to update to 2.3 first.